brianfrankcooper/YCSB/rondb/README.md

     - "fieldcount=1", "fieldlength=4096", "fieldnameprefix=FIELD"
     - "fieldcount=10", "fieldlength=400", "fieldnameprefix=FIELD" (4 bytes per varchar character using Utf8_unicode_ci encoding)

-1. Load the data
+5. Load the data

-    Make sure that the RonDB native client library `libndbclient.so` is included in the `LD_LIBRARY_PATH`
+    Make sure that the RonDB native client library `libndbclient.so` is included in the `LD_LIBRARY_PATH` for this.

     ```bash
     # Use -p flag to overwrite any parameters in the specified workload file